hbc/NGS_Data_Analysis_Course/sessionIV/lessons/02_automating_workflow.md

 --outSAMattributes Standard
 ```

 Finally, run feature counts on the one alignment file that is generated.
+The featureCounts output has only 2 columns were interested in, so we use the `awk` command to extract those 2 columns.

 ```
 # Counting reads with featureCounts